- Executive Office of Energy and Environmental Affairs

 - Massachusetts Office of Coastal Zone Management

-COASTSWEEP is part of the International Coastal Cleanup, organized by Ocean Conservancy, which draws hundreds of thousands of volunteers to coastal cleanups in more than 90 countries worldwide.
-In addition to the important task of removing trash, COASTSWEEP volunteers record data about what they find.
-This information is entered into Ocean Conservancy’s international marine debris database, where it helps researchers and policymakers better understand the sources of global marine debris and develop solutions for prevention.
+COASTSWEEP is part of the International Coastal Cleanup organized by Ocean Conservancy.
+In 2018, more than one million volunteers joined cleanups in 122 countries worldwide.
+In addition to the important task of removing trash and other marine debris, COASTSWEEP volunteers record data on what they find.
+This information is entered into Ocean Conservancy’s international marine debris database, which helps researchers and policymakers better understand the sources of global marine debris and develop solutions for prevention.

-From plastics as tiny as a grain of sand to items as large as abandoned cars, marine debris is more than just an eyesore.
-Sea birds, seals and other animals can be choked, starved or poisoned when they become entangled or mistake debris for food.
+From plastics as tiny as a grain of sand to items as large as abandoned cars, marine debris is more than an eyesore.
+Sea birds, seals and other animals can be harmed when they swallow or become entangled in these materials.
 Sea turtles are particularly vulnerable and can die after swallowing clear plastic bags, which look like their favorite food, jellyfish.
-Beachgoers can injure themselves on glass, wood or metal while walking on the sand or swimming off the coast, and boaters can find themselves stranded when propellers are jammed with fishing line, or cooling intakes are clogged with plastic.
+Beachgoers can injure themselves on glass, wood or metal while walking on the sand or swimming off the coast, and boaters can find themselves stranded when propellers are jammed with fishing line or cooling intakes are clogged with plastic.

-During COASTSWEEP 2017, nearly 2,400 volunteers removed more than 12 tons of trash from 116 sites in Massachusetts.
-As with past years, cigarette butts were the most common item collected (30,347 total), followed by plastic pieces (11,968).
-Many other plastic items were removed and catalogued—including bags, bottles and caps, straws, utensils, food containers and coffee lids—for a grand total of 67,343 plastic items tallied on Bay State beaches.
+During COASTSWEEP 2018, more than 3,240 volunteers removed over 7 tons of trash from 97 sites in Massachusetts.
+Once again, cigarette butts were the most common item collected (34,401), followed by plastic pieces (21,405) and food wrappers (9,199).
+Many other plastic items were also collected and catalogued—including bags, bottles and caps, straws, utensils, food containers, six-pack holders, fishing line and coffee lids—for a grand total of 54,291 plastic items tallied on Bay State beaches.

 The Massachusetts Office Coastal Zone Management is the lead policy and planning agency on coastal and ocean issues within the Executive Office of Energy and Environmental Affairs.
 Through planning, technical and grant assistance and public information programs, CZM seeks to balance the impacts of human activity with the protection of coastal and marine resources.
 The agency’s work includes helping coastal communities address the challenges of storms, sea level rise and other effects of climate change; working with state, regional and federal partners to balance current and new uses of ocean waters while protecting ocean habitats and promoting sustainable economic development; and partnering with communities and other organizations to protect and restore coastal water quality and habitats.